normalgamer/RedumpVerifier/README.md

 # RedumpVerifier
-This script verifies a Gamecube ISO against the Redump hashes
+This script verifies Gamecube and Wii ISOs against the Redump hashes